efekrbas/guns.lol-username-checker/README.md

 3. Install required libraries by running `install.bat`.
 4. (Optional) Add specific usernames to `customlist.txt` (one per line).
 Lines starting with `//`, `#`, or `;` will be ignored.
 5. Run `python gunslol.py`.
-6. Follow the on-screen prompts (Letter count -> Delay -> Wordlist option).
+6. Follow the on-screen prompts (Letter count -> Delay -> Customlist option).

 # Images